Technology

 Future Scope

 The future of mechanical engineering is bright.
 With an increase in population, the world is going to need mechanical engineers more than ever to meet the needs of food, sanitation, clean water and energy.
-The various branches of mechanical engineering particularly nanotechnology, biomechanics, aviation and automobiles, robotics, buildings and urban designing have very bright prospects in the near future.
+The various branches of mechanical engineering, particularly nanotechnology, biomechanics, aviation and automobiles, robotics, buildings and urban designing, have very bright prospects in the near future.
 James J. Duderstadt talks about the future of engineering in the following words:

 Conclusion

 To conclude, it can be said that mechanical engineering will prove to be a great career choice in a rapidly expanding and technologically advanced modern world.
-The history of mankind would have taken an entirely different course in this world, had it not been for the inventions of the mechanical engineers.
+The history of mankind would have taken an entirely different course in this world had it not been for the inventions of mechanical engineers.
 Without those inventions, the world would have been an entirely different place to live in.
-The field promises bright future for the society as well as mechanical engineers.
+The field promises a bright future for society as well as mechanical engineers.
 It brings them not only personal peace but also financial prosperity and personal satisfaction.

 Works Cited